benbrignell/principles.design/README.md

-Please note: This repo is a work in progress, I've pushed it public for testing and feedback.
+Please note: This repo is a work in progress, I've pushed it public for performance testing and feedback.
 Over the next week or so I will finalise the content in the /create and /about sections.
 Feel free to report any bugs or issues.
 Feedback welcome.
 Just remember it's not finished.

+## in progress

+[ ] breaking up `scratch.scss` into partials
+[ ] updating documentation with front-matter templates and examples for contributors to work from [ ] testing testing testing

 # Contributing